SheikhAfham-1993/media-viewer/README.md

   - Where Smaller components are located that are used to build a main page

 - pages

   - Where main pages are located

+- routes
+  - Where all the routes are defined

 The project is responsive for small screens as well.